Caloric Surplus Calculator for Muscle Gain

 Common Errors

-1. Using a deficit or zero surplus — Many people eat "clean" but still at maintenance and wonder why they don't grow.
-Muscle synthesis has a real caloric cost (~2,500–3,500 kcal per lb of new muscle tissue including water and glycogen); eating at TDEE leaves no energy budget for tissue building.
+1. Eating at maintenance, not a surplus — Many people eat "clean" but still at TDEE and wonder why they don't grow.
+Muscle synthesis has a real caloric cost; eating at TDEE leaves no energy budget for tissue building.

 3. Forgetting to recalculate as weight increases — TDEE rises as body weight increases.
-A person who gains 5 kg during a bulk needs to recalculate their BMR and TDEE, or their surplus shrinks and gains stall.
-Recalculate every 2–4 weeks.
+Gain 5 kg during a bulk and your maintenance needs also rise; skip recalculating and your surplus shrinks, stalling gains.

-4. Ignoring protein targets — A caloric surplus without adequate protein (~1.6–2.2 g/kg/day, per international sports nutrition consensus) means extra calories go to fat.
-The surplus works only alongside sufficient protein for muscle protein synthesis.
+4. Ignoring protein targets — A caloric surplus without adequate protein (1.6–2.2 g/kg/day) means extra calories go to fat.
+Surplus + sufficient protein are both required.

-5. Using the wrong activity multiplier — Overestimating activity level is extremely common.
-Choosing "Very Active" when training 3 days/week inflates TDEE by 200–400 kcal, creating a phantom surplus.
-Be conservative with activity factors and adjust based on real weight change over 2–3 weeks.
+5. Overestimating activity level — Choosing "Very Active" for 3 days/week training inflates TDEE by 200–400 kcal, creating a phantom surplus.
+Start conservative; adjust based on real scale movement over 2–3 weeks.

 ---